ronaldlangeveld/isplogger-nextjs/pages/_posts/setup-guide.md

 Thank you for your interest in ISP Logger.

-The project is still heavily work in progress, however this is the first beta version.
+The project is still heavily work in progress, however this is the first beta version, so this documentation will most certainly change at some point.

 What you need: